 "As a teenager working in a small salon in Illinois, my boss had me view editorial stories in W and Italian Vogue and watch Vidal Sassoon educational videos.
 That inspired me to move to NYC and pursue a career in editorial hairstyling.
 I attended NYU for college, worked in a salon in Soho, and was an RA in my dorm.
 My boss was a law student who was dating a celebrity photographer's agent named Tali Magal.
 She introduced me to Ali Bird, one of the top NYC agents that represented hair and makeup artists.
 The next day I was assisting the iconic hairstylist Bob Recine on a W magazine photo shoot!
 I then assisted him on the Donna Karan campaign that weekend and continued to work closely with him for the next couple years.
 I then worked with the creative genius Danilo on runway shows like Life Ball in Vienna, celebrities like Gwen Stefani, and events for Proctor & Gamble.
 I learned so much from the two of them, along with other stylists like Ward, Luigi, and Renato, that I started to create a portfolio of my own.

-One memory that sticks out is when I showed Recine a cool new braid, a french fishtail, that I was working on (fitting since I'm almost done with my #365daysofbraids Instagram challenge).
+One memory that sticks out is when I showed Recine a cool new braid, a french fishtail, that I was working on (fitting since [I completed] the #365daysofbraids Instagram challenge).
 He was so supportive and spoke to his agent about my love of hairstyling.
 I later received a phone call from Ali that the Wall Group wanted to represent me!
 I was beyond thrilled about the opportunity to be an artist at this incredible agency.
 That was about 10 years ago.
-I have since developed an incredible list of celebrity clients, a long-term partnership with Proctor & Gamble, and invented The Beachwaver Professional Rotating Curling Iron ($129), which is the official hair sponsor of the Victoria's Secret Fashion Show!
+I have since developed an incredible list of celebrity clients, a long-term partnership with Proctor & Gamble, and invented The Beachwaver Professional Rotating Curling Iron ($104), which [has been] the official hair sponsor of the Victoria's Secret Fashion Show!
 I'm so thankful for the opportunity to pursue my dreams and truly believe 'Leap and the net will appear!'"

 Celebrity clients include: Gigi Hadid, Adriana Lima, and Hannah Davis